MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPFileVersion.md

 > [!TIP]
 > We encourage you to make improvements to this documentation.
 Please navigate to https://github.com/pnp/powershell/blob/dev/documentation/Get-PnPFileVersion.md to change this file.

-Retrieves all versions of a file.
+Retrieves the previous versions of a file.
+Does not retrieve the current version of the file.

 ## SYNTAX